International Master Water and Wind Engineering

 • Statistics applied to engineering

-6-month internship in industry or one of the participating laboratories.
+6-month internship in industry or in a laboratory.

 Diploma and certification

-This program awards a Master's degree recognized by the French state and internationally acknowledged.
+This program awards a Master's degree that is certified by the French state and internationally acknowledged.

 Career opportunities